İlayda Civelek: Beşiktaş

 After playing five seasons with the team, she was transferred by the Istanbul-based club Beşiktaş J.K., which was recently promoted to the First League.

 Ataşehir Belediyespor

 By October 2017, she transferred to Ataşehir Belediyespor.

 Kireçburnu Spor

 The next season, she transferred to Kireçburnu Spor.

 Ataşehir Belediyespor

 However, after the first half of the 2018-19 First League season, she returned to her former club Ataşehir Belediyespor.

 ALG Spor

 By October 2020, Civelek transferred to the 2019-20 Women's First League top team, which were entitled to participate at the 2020–21 UEFA Women's Champions League qualifying round.
 She debuted at the UEFA Women's Champions League playing in the 2020–21 UEFA Women's Champions League qualifying round against the Albanian team KFF Vllaznia Shkodër in Shkodër, Albania on 3 November 2020, and scored one goal.
 She enjoyed the 2021-22 Women's Super League champion title of her team.

 Galatasaray

 On 10 August 2022, she transferred to the Women's Super League club Galatasaray.

+Fenerbahçe

+On 21 July 2023, Civelek joined Super League fellow archrival Fenerbahçe.